-Welcome to our Sherlock Holmes-inspired tech adventure Series!
-Imagine each technical challenge as a thrilling mystery waiting to be solved.
-Like Sherlock Holmes with his sharp eye for detail, I’ll tackle the problem with wit and precision.
-Let’s dive in and crack these cases together!
+Welcome to our Sherlock Holmes-inspired tech adventure series!
+In this journey, every technical challenge is a thrilling mystery just waiting to be solved.
+Much like Sherlock Holmes, known for his sharp eye for detail and his ability to deduce the hidden truth, we’ll tackle problems with wit, precision, and a bit of detective work.
+So, grab your magnifying glass, and let’s crack these cases together!

 The Early Morning Disturbance

-It was 4 o’clock in the morning when I received an urgent call from a colleague.
-Our Lambda function had suddenly stopped working.
-Groggy but alert, I sprang into action, ready to tackle the issue head-on.
-The error logs pointed me to a peculiar message: npm ERR! rofs EROFS: read-only file system, mkdir '/home/sbx_user1051'
+It was 4 a.m. when I received an urgent call from a colleague.
+Our Lambda function, crucial for our project, had suddenly stopped working.
+Half-awake but alert, I jumped into action, ready to investigate the issue with the urgency it demanded.
+The error logs pointed to an unusual message: npm ERR! rofs EROFS: read-only file system, mkdir '/home/sbx_user1051'

 .